 Anand – Topalov 1999: Even though it was only a blitz game, the quality of this game shows the typical counterplay black should aim for.
-Inside the game we also comment some other games Topalov played as black against the Tarrasch.
+Inside the game, we also comment on some other games Topalov played as black against the Tarrasch.
 His preference for the move 3…a6 is nothing but very interesting!

 Here is where Topalov has faced the most difficulties.
 We have chosen Topalov’s victory against his former second Ivan Cheparinov.
-The game is highly unclear and possibly white had better chances at some point, but didn’t play the best.
-Still, the positions are way too complex to have a clear evaluation and chances seem to be level.
+The game is highly unclear and possibly white had better chances at some point but didn’t play the best.
+Still, the positions are way too complex to have a clear evaluation, and chances seem to be level.